-The Code of Practice on Local Authority Accounting in the United Kingdom 2011/2012 (the Code) has introduced a change in accounting policy in relation to the treatment of heritage assets held by the Authority, which will need to be adopted fully by the Authority in the 2011/2012 financial statements.
-The new standard will require that a new class of asset, heritage assets, is disclosed separately on the face of the Authority's Balance Sheet in the 2011/2012 financial statements.
+The Code of Practice on Local Authority Accounting in the United Kingdom 2011/2012 (the Code) has introduced a change in accounting policy in relation to the treatment of heritage assets held by the Authority.
+The new standard requires that a new class of asset, heritage assets, is disclosed separately on the face of the Authority's Balance Sheet.